aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

 * `vswitch_id` - (Optional, ForceNew, Available in v1.56.0+) The VPN belongs the vswitch_id, the field can't be changed.
 * `tags` - (Optional, Available in v1.160.0+) The tags of VPN gateway.
 * `auto_pay` - (Optional, Available in v1.160.0+)  Whether to pay automatically.
 Default value: `true`.
 Valid values:
-  `false`: If automatic payment is not enabled, you need to go to the order center to complete the payment after the order is generated.
+    - `false`: If automatic payment is not enabled, you need to go to the order center to complete the payment after the order is generated.
-  `true`: Enable automatic payment, automatic payment order.
+    - `true`: Enable automatic payment, automatic payment order.
+* `auto_propagate` - (Optional, Available in v1.184.0+) Specifies whether to automatically advertise BGP routes to the virtual private cloud (VPC).
+Valid values:
+    - `true`: Enable.
+    - `false`: Disable.

 ## Attributes Reference